fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3 id="ingress">Ingress</h3>

 <p style="text-align: justify;">The <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/">Ingress</a> <em>is an API object that manages external access to the services in a cluster.
-Traffic routing is controlled by rules defined on the Ingress resource.</em> The <a href="https://medium.com/@onai.rotich/services-and-ingress-7afc517f2ec6">difference between service and ingress</a>is that service create a single point of access to a group of pods, and ingress expose multiple services using one IP through rules that define the graphic.</p>
+Traffic routing is controlled by rules defined on the Ingress resource.</em> The <a href="https://medium.com/@onai.rotich/services-and-ingress-7afc517f2ec6">difference between service and ingress</a>is that service create a single point of access to a group of pods, and ingress expose multiple services using one IP through rules that define the graphic.
+A good example you can see <a href="https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/">here</a>.</p>

 <h3 id="netpolicy">Network Policy</h3>